JoseChirivella14/new_server/Ubuntu_ruby_on_rails.md

 # Instructions to Install Ruby and Ruby on Rails on Ubuntu.
 No macOS.

 # Create deploy user
-adduser <username> #Adds User with username given.
+`adduser <username>` #Adds User with username given.
 Enter Password when Prompted.
 Other Details are Optional
 # Add user to sudo group
 ```
-usermod -g <groupname> <username>
+sudo visudo
 ```

 # Run the SSH Keygen command to generate a SSH Private / Public key to access the server remotely and secure.
 Use only the .pub key which it's going to be your public key.
 ```
-ssh-keygen
+ssh-keygen -t rsa -C <yourEmail>
 ```

-Add your ssh public key to .ssh/authorized_keys for deploy user
+* Create a file called `authorized_keys` under the `.ssh` folder, copy your public ssh key here to access the server without a pem key.

 #update and upgrade packages
 ```